galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-> ### {% icon warning %} This training material is for Galaxy users who routinely develop command line scripts as part of their work.
+> ### {% icon curriculum %} This training material is for Galaxy users who routinely develop command line scripts as part of their work.
 >
-> * This tutorial is designed for informaticians, developers and researchers working in Galaxy, who routinely develop their own analysis scripts using bash, Python, Perl, Rscript or something similar.
+> * This tutorial is for informaticians, developers and researchers routinely developing their own analysis scripts using bash, Python, Perl, Rscript or something similar.
 > * It shows a quick way to bridge the gap between a working command line script and installing a real tool that "wraps" that script as a tool in Galaxy.
-> * Galaxy users who *routinely use common scripting languages* may find the ToolFactory useful, particulary if they are new to Galaxy from other scientific disciplines and not yet familiar with manual tool development processes.
+> * Users new to Galaxy from other scientific disciplines and not yet familiar with manual tool development processes may find uses for a tool generator.
-> * The ToolFactory is a Galaxy tool controlled through the usual Galaxy tool interface.
-Command line scripting skills are needed to prepare the code for the ToolFactory to wrap in the generated tool.
+> * The ToolFactory is a Galaxy tool controlled through the usual Galaxy tool interface, but without a script, it is of little use.
+> * Command line scripting skills are needed to prepare the code for the ToolFactory to wrap in the generated tool.
 > * No explicit instruction about scripting is offered in this training.
-It is assumed that the reader is brings these skills.
+They are prerequisite skills.
 > * Readers will need to test and explore to find ways to use the ToolFactory for their work.
 > * This tutorial is introductory.
 It offers broad guidance on a tool.
 It is up to the user to adapt it to their own work.
 > * Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
-{: .warning }
+{: .curriculum}

-> ### {% icon tip %} Brief note on tutorial design.
+> ### {% icon announcement %} Tutorial process overview - what to expect.
 >
-- This tutorial is suitable for Galaxy users who write code as part of their routine work.
-- It is in 3 parts.
+- This tutorial for Galaxy users who write code as part of their routine work is in 3 parts.
-- The first part is all reading, with an optional demonstration video and a dissected `Hello World!` example
+- The first part is all background reading, with an optional demonstration video and a dissected `Hello World!` example
 - It should help readers understand what the ToolFactory does so they can decide whether the training is relevant to their needs.
 A *sorting hat*.
 - After that it's all hands on.
-- The second part involves choosing how they would prefer to run the ToolFactory, installing it and importing the demonstrations in a sample history.
+- The second part involves choosing how to run the ToolFactory, installing it and importing the demonstrations in a sample history.
 - The third part offers some tips and suggestions for exploring the demonstration tools and introduces some useful features.
 - The sample tools are the core documentation.
-Hosting the ToolFactory on a public server is ill-advised, so an interactive tutorial is not possible.
+- Hosting the ToolFactory on a public server is ill-advised, so an interactive tutorial is not possible.
-- This is for developers and when they see the examples, they will be able to figure it out if they want to use it.
+- When a developer examines the examples, they will quickly figure it out how it might be useful.
-{: .tip}
+{: .announcement}

 # 1. Tools, tool wrappers and the ToolFactory in Galaxy.
 {:.no_toc}

-## Tools make Galaxy useful and attractive to scientists.
+## Tools make Galaxy useful in almost any branch of data intensive science.
 {: .no_toc}

 Tools are the fundamental building blocks for analyses in Galaxy.
-Thousands are available in the project tool library.
+Thousands are available in the project tool library from many different kinds of science.
+Galaxy tools can be created from almost any Linux command line software packages or interpreter scripts.
+What happens at tool execution is decoupled from the framework itself, so the framework is agnostic to scientific discipline or coding language.
+This is one reason for rapid uptake in new data intensive scientific areas.
+All it takes is a set of discipline specific tools to bring a whole new community into Galaxy.

 Tool execution is tightly constrained in that user supplied parameters and data inputs exposed on the tool form are the only things that can be changed before execution.
 Everything else is fixed.
-The project supports extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
-These are complex and powerful with substantial learning curves but can be used to turn almost any command line software package into a tool.
+This is ideal for non-programmer Galaxy users who rely on prepared tools for their work.
+Tools are utterly predictable to the point of being as reproducible as any complex computing component can be.

+## Galaxy Intereactive Environments (GIE)

-In contrast to normal tools, Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
+In contrast to normal tools, GIE allow unconstrained scripting in a Galaxy environment.
 They are popular and useful for skilled researchers and developers, because they allow code to run inside Galaxy that is not available in any existing tool.
 Notebooks can be shared and reused and can even run in workflows.
-They currently lack the formal reproducibility provided by dependency management built-in to real tools but the underlying code can be extracted, parameterised and made into a working command line script ready to be turned into a typical Galaxy tool.
+They do not currently take advantage of the formal reproducibility provided by dependency management built-in to real tools.

+If a tool that performs exactly the same functions as a GIE is needed, the code can be extracted and turned into a parameterised command line script.
+Any functional script can be turned into a typical Galaxy tool.

-## A bridge from scripts to tools
+## From scripts to tools
 {: .no_toc}

 Any command line script that run correctly with sample test data input files and parameter settings can potentially be turned into a Galaxy tool.